惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Ferrari's Luce also arrives just as rivals wobble.
 Lamborghini has pushed its first EV back to 2029.
 Bentley moved its all-electric deadline from 2030 to 2035.
 Porsche has at enormous expense remapped its immediate future back to combustion.
 Ferrari is pressing forward with the Luce, yes, but this is likely because it was too late to cancel.
 In June 2025, Ferrari announced it was delaying its second EV till 2028, citing weak demand for electric luxury cars.

-With a firm eye on not alienating its core customer base, Ferrari CEO Benedetto Vigna has been at pains to point out the Luce—with production set to begin in late 2026, deliveries early 2027, and no confirmed price yet—is an addition to the lineup, not a pivot.
+With a firm eye on not alienating its core customer base, Ferrari CEO Benedetto Vigna has been at pains to point out that the Luce—with production set to begin in late 2026, deliveries early 2027, and prices starting at about $640,000—is an addition to the lineup, not a pivot.
 The company's 2030 target calls for just 20 percent of sales to be fully electric, with 40 percent hybrid and 40 percent combustion.
 Still, in October last year, Ferrari's shares fell more than 16 percent on disappointment over the brand's long-term financial targets.

 Vigna, Ive, and the whole of Ferrari will be crossing everything that the Luce gets a reception from buyers that matches the EV's pre-reveal anticipation.
 Behind the pomp and bluster of the Luce launch, there are more than a few nervous automotive executives.